norlab-ulaval/libpointmatcher/doc/ImportExport.md

 | eigVectorsY      | y component of eigen vector of nearest neighbors at point | descriptor | eigVectors |
 | eigVectorsZ      | z component of eigen vector of nearest neighbors at point | descriptor | eigVectors |
 | densities | point density at point | descriptor | densities |

+Several identifiers may synonymously point to the same pointmatcher descriptor.
+For example, some standards may define the x normal component as *nx* and others as *normal_x*.  **Each file should only use one definition for each descriptor.
+For example, it should never contain both "nx" and "normal_x" fields.**

+While most files should contain data structured in a natural order ie ("x", "y" then "z", or "red", "green", then "blue") this cannot be guaranteed.
+Therefore pointmatcher will attempt to reorder the descriptor components when loading a file, and will always export them in a natural order.

+---
+### Note For Pointmatcher Developers
+The association between descriptor properties identifiers and pointmatcher descriptor labels is set in the `getDescAssocationMap` function in [pointmatcher/IO.cpp](/pointmatcher/IO.cpp).
+To extend IO support to additional descriptors, you can modify this function.

+The `getDescAssocationMap` returns a map which associates a property identifier and a pair consisting of a row number and a point matcher descriptor name.
+For example, the descriptor identifier *nx* maps to row 0 of the *normals* pointmatcher descriptor.
+Ie:

+"nx" -> (0, "normals") <br>
+"ny" -> (1, "normals") <br>
+"nz" -> (2, "normals")